Rubble-Raider-web3/projectserum-mevbot/generated/markdown/orderbook-trade-lifecycle.md

 ---
 ## Trade Lifecycle - Placing Orders

-The trade lifecycle generally consists of four main stages: placing orders, matching orders, consuming events, and settlement.
-Let's see each in detail:

-## 1. Placing orders:
 Users can place an order by submitting a Place Order instruction to the DEX program.
 To do so, they must provide the following information:
 - Order details: the market, size, price, order type, side
 - Their OpenOrders account on that market